-Note: These IP addresses are available on the machine where the Web Macro Recorder with Macro Engine 6.1 is installed.
+Note: These IP addresses are available on the machine where the Event-based Web Macro Recorder is installed.

 - 2. Do one of the following: - To use a specific port, select the port from the Port list. - To have the Web Macro Recorder choose the port, select the Automatically Assign Port check box.